 People behind the business: A personal history of IVAs, debt management plans (or anything) similar could impact your ability to get finance.

 It’s advisable to start improving your credit before accumulating more debt.
-Here are three key steps you can take to improve your business credit score.
+Here are six key steps you can take to improve your business credit score.

-Review credit reports regularly to identify pitfalls.
+Review credit reports regularly to identify errors or fraud.
 Credit reports are created by credit reference agencies.
 Lending data is used to inform your credit report and you’ll receive a score which reflects the chances of you being able to repay a loan.

 Failing to pay back loans or credit cards on time can hurt your business credit score.
 Credit agencies who supply the credit rating will have visibility into your business's financial history, including any default payments and CCJs.